 Animal Humane Society’s Humane Investigations team is committed to seeking justice for animals throughout Minnesota by investigating reports of animal abuse and neglect, collaborating with law enforcement on cases related to animals and animal welfare statutes, and providing training and workshops for agencies, institutions, and community organizations.

-Our two humane agents, the only full-time professional humane investigators in the state, received 2,317 reports of neglected or abused animals in 2013.
-Working in 66 counties with local law enforcement officials, our efforts in humane investigations helped 6,376 animals.
+Our two humane agents, the only full-time humane investigators in the state, received 2,184 reports of neglected or harmed animals in 2014.
+Working in 62 counties with local law enforcement officials, our efforts in humane investigations helped 4,381 animals.

 Most of the cases reported to our agents involve lack of food, water, shelter and general animal husbandry.
 Larger, more complex cases can result on-site investigations, animal seizure, and prosecuting offenders.